-TVA’s Kingston Fossil Plant is located on Watts Bar Reservoir on the Tennessee River near Kingston, Tenn.
+TVA’s Kingston Fossil Plant is located on the Clinch River arm of Watts Bar Reservoir near Kingston, Tenn.
 At the time it was finished in 1955, Kingston was the largest coal-burning power plant in the world—a distinction it held for more than a decade.

 Kingston’s nine units boast a summer net capability of 1,398 megawatts, and can generate approximately 10 billion kilowatt-hours a year, which is enough electricity to power approximately 700,000 homes.
 To meet the demand, Kingston burns about 14,000 tons of coal a day, an amount that would fill 140 railroad cars.